ZahinAbrar/ZahinAbrar.github.io/_pages/about.md

 I am a PhD candidate in Electrical Engineering in Ira A. Fulton Schools of Engineering at Arizona State University.
 I am supervised by [Professor Dr. Gautam Dasarathy](https://www.public.asu.edu/~gdasarat/index.html).
 My research interest lies at the intersection of machine learning, signal processing, statistics, and information theory.
 My current research focuses on strcuture learning and robust model selection of graphical models.

-Before joining Arizona State University, I obtained my MSc in Electrical Engineering from Utah State University in 2019.
+Before joining Arizona State University, I obtained my MSc in Electrical Engineering from Utah State University (USU) in 2019.
+In USU, my research was focused towards developing algorithms at the intersection of deep learning and statistical signal processing.
+I completed my undergraduate from Islamic University of Technology in 2014.

-A data-driven personal website
+<> (This is a comment, it will not be included A data-driven personal website

 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.